 The invitation for Expressions of Interest was published in May 2020, with a deadline of 22 June 2020 said to have implemented for submissions by the ECA.
 Ndegwa speculated that the licence auction itself could be pushed to 2021, but added that no confirmation had yet been given from the ECA.
 “We are very committed and interested” despite the potential delays, Ndegwa assured.

 Currently, the government has a monopoly in the sector via Ethio Telecom.
 With Ethiopia being the second-most populous country on the continent, it represents a significant market to break into.
 Ethio claims to have 44 million mobile and one million fixed‑line customers, and reported ETB 36.3bn (£837m/€934m) revenue in the year to July 2019.
 In the same year, the operator introduced “drastic” mobile tariff discounts — of 40%–50% — to expand its subscriber base, which resulted in 15% growth.
 Ethio puts the country’s “tele‑density” at 44.5%, so there remains room for substantial growth.

 M‑PESA remains an unanswered question

-Questions remain as to the reality of how Safaricom and Vodacom will be able to approach Ethiopia in terms of go‑to‑market and portfolio, if they are successful in the bidding process.
+Further questions remain as to how Safaricom and Vodacom would approach Ethiopia in terms of go‑to‑market and portfolio if they are successful in the bidding process.
 One of the more pressing matters, Ndegwa reiterated, was a new law that forbids foreign‑owned entities from operating money transfer operations in the country.
 “We are trying to clarify what implications that has on our ability to have both a GSM and a money transfer business should we go into Ethiopia”, Ndegwa said.
 A potential workaround would be to tie with a local partner (Vodafonewatch, #186).